JakeSidSmith/slik/README.md

   animation.start();
   ```

 1. Stop the animation, allowing you to restart from the beginning.
+Alias: `reset`

   ```javascript
   animation.stop();